Initial Design of a W-band Superconducting Kinetic Inductance Qubit (Kineticon): Abstract

 \section{Abstract}

 Superconducting qubits are widely used in quantum computing research and industry.
-We describe a superconducting kinetic inductance qubit (Kineticon) operating at W-band frequencies with a nonlinear nanowire section that provides the anharmonicity required for two distinct quantum energy states.
-Operating the qubits at higher frequencies relaxes the dilution refrigerator temperature requirements for these devices and paves the path for multiplexing a large number of qubits.
-Millimeter-wave operation requires superconductors with relatively high Tc, which implies high gap frequency, 2$\Delta$/h, beyond which photons break Cooper pairs.
-For example, NbTiN with Tc=16K has a gap frequency near 1.4 THz, which is much higher than that of aluminum (90 GHz), allowing for operation throughout the millimeter-wave band.
+We describe a superconducting kinetic inductance qubit (and introduce the term Kineticon to describe it) operating at W-band frequencies with a nonlinear nanowire section that provides the anharmonicity required for two distinct quantum energy states.
+Operating the qubits at higher frequencies may relax the dilution refrigerator temperature requirements for these devices and paves the path for multiplexing a large number of qubits.
+Millimeter-wave operation requires superconductors with relatively high $T_c$, which implies high gap frequency, 2$\Delta/h$, beyond which photons break Cooper pairs.
+For example, NbTiN with $T_c =15\,\text{K}$ has a gap frequency near 1.4 THz, which is much higher than that of aluminum (90 GHz), allowing for operation throughout the millimeter-wave band.
 Here we describe a design and simulation of a W-band Kineticon qubit embedded in a 3-D cavity.
+We perform classical electromagnetic calculations of the resulting field distributions.